AP source: Aaron Judge, Yankees reach $360M, 9-year deal

 The 6-foot-7 Judge bet on himself — and won.

-Judge surpassed Roger Maris’ AL home run mark to power New York to an AL East title.
+Judge surpassed Roger Maris’ AL home run mark while powering New York to an AL East title.
 He also tied for the major league lead with 131 RBIs and just missed a Triple Crown with a .311 batting average.

 New York was swept by Houston in the AL Championship Series, but Judge became the first AL MVP for the Yankees since Alex Rodriguez in 2007.